 (1) In this section and sections 15C to 15E —

-“defendant” means a person alleged to be in contempt of a Commission.
+defendant means a person alleged to be in contempt of a Commission.

 (2) Where a contempt of a Commission is alleged to have taken place, the Commission may present to the Supreme Court a certificate setting out the details of the act or omission that the Commission considers constitutes the alleged contempt.